sh1boot/sh1boot.github.io/_posts/2024-01-13-hash-map-reduction-operations.md

---
+---
 layout: post
 title:  "Hash map reduction operations"
-categories: hashing, hash map, wip
+categories: hashing, hash table, hash map, wip
 ---

 I notice that some defaults for things like STL `unordered_map` are a bit